blog

 Celebrating Black-Owned Businesses in Center City

 This Black History Month, celebrate the diversity and richness of Center City by supporting our local Black-owned businesses.
-Below is a curated list of Black-owned establishments, ranging from coffee shops to clothing stores to celebrity makeup brands.
+Below is a curated list of Black-owned establishments, ranging from coffee shops to clothing stores to all-natural skincare services.
 There’s something for everyone!

 Did we miss your business within Center City District’s boundaries?
 Please email us at shop@centercityphila.org with more information.